Outburn-IL/foob-docs/configuration.md

 A component of type `Business Process`  invokes a FUME transformation using a component of type `FumeTransformOperation`, which does data transformations, then invokes another component of type `FumeStoreOperation`, which submits an instance of FHIR resource to the FHIR server.

-The `Business Process` editor provides the ability to fine-tune the rules of data transformation and routing.
+The `Business Process Designer` provides the ability to fine-tune the rules of data transformation and routing.
 Here you can use not only FUME components but any other components and transformers that come with IRIS standard library.

-For example, in the `Business Process` editor you can specify which FUME map should be used for a specific data transformation using FUME:
+For example, in the `Business Process Designer` you can specify which FUME map should be used for a specific data transformation using FUME:

 ![Alt text](img/transform.png)